jmd-dk/concept/_sources/installation.rst.txt

-The ``installer`` script may be run with additional options or influential environment variables, which can be used to e.g. request for a specific version of a dependency to be installed, or to skip the installation of a particular dependency and instead make use of a preinstalled version of the same library.
+The ``installer`` script may be run with additional options or influential environment variables, which can be used to e.g. request for a specific version of a dependency to be installed, or to skip the installation of a particular dependency and instead make use of a pre-installed version of the same library.
 Before discussing such features, it is good to know exactly what dependencies are installed.